-For now we see in a mirror, darkly; but then face to face: now I know in part; but then shall I know even as also I have been known.
+For now we see in a mirror, darkly; but then face to face: now I know in part; but then shall I know fully even as also I was fully known.

 But now abideth faith, hope, love, these three; and the greatest of these is love.

-Hear therefore, O Israel, and observe to do it; that it may be well with thee, and that ye may increase mightily, as the Lord God of thy fathers hath promised thee, in the land that floweth with milk and honey.
+Hear therefore, O Israel, and observe to do it; that it may be well with thee, and that ye may increase mightily, as Jehovah God of thy fathers hath promised thee, in the land that floweth with milk and honey.

-Hear, O Israel: The Lord is our God, the Lord only:
+Hear, O Israel: Jehovah is our God, Jehovah only:

-And thou shalt love the Lord thy God with all thine heart, and with all thy soul, and with all thy might.
+And thou shalt love Jehovah thy God with all thine heart, and with all thy soul, and with all thy might.

 And these words, which I command thee this day, shall be in thine heart: